Skip to main content

 Carrying on from yesterday’s rebellion, God once again decides to prove his commitment to Aaron and Moses as leaders of Israel.
 He asks Aaron and each of the leaders of the twelve tribes to offer a staff, and the staffs are left in his presence.

 The next day when the staffs are collected, the wood of Aaron’s staff is brought back to life and begins to flower and bud.
-When the people saw this, they finally realised their mistake and were afraid about what God would do to them.
+When the people saw this, they finally realised their mistake and were afraid of what God would do to them.

 First of all, they are responsible for protecting the tabernacle.
 The Levites are to make sure non-Levites don’t get too close to the tabernacle, and the priest are to make sure that non-priests don’t enter the tabernacle.

 Then secondly, the priests are reminded that they get a portion of the offerings people bring.
 Meanwhile, the Levites get everything that is brought in as a tithe from all of Israel.
+This is to support them in their work and to make up for the fact they have no land or inheritance.

 Psalm 45